I saw this article going viral a few days ago:

 That is because the guidelines for white collar crimes can be very punitive, way more than even for assault or murder when taking into account the following factors:

 1. White collar crime almost always involves multiple counts and charges, each which can add decades to one’s sentence and be stacked.
-It’s not uncommon for a defendant to get multiple counts of, say, wire fraud and money laundering (because the ill-gotten gains have to be obfuscated).
+It’s not uncommon for a defendant to get multiple counts of, say, wire fraud and money laundering (because the ill-gotten gains have to be moved or processed in some way).
 Added together, assuming each count is 10-20 years and there are many of them, this can easily amount to a life sentence, which is even worse than 2nd degree murder (or even 1st degree murder, because parole may still be a possibly after 25 years).
+It’s not like you can murder someone many times like how you can commit wire fraud many times, although that would make for an interesting thought experiment for a philosophy class I suppose.

 This is why counts and changes are often lumped together by the judge or a plea deal to run concurrently instead of consecutively, so instead of a defendant being sentenced for the theoretical maximum of hundred+ years, would only serve time for a single charge.
 But this can still be a long sentence: